pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcheckoplockex.md

 A pointer to the callback data structure for the I/O operation.

-**Note** That when your WaitCompleteRoutine is called the IoStatus sub-structure may have been filled in with a failure status (for instance STATUS_CANCELLED).
+**Note** that when your *WaitCompleteRoutine* is called, the IoStatus sub-structure might be filled in with a failure status (for instance STATUS_CANCELLED).
 You should inspect this status and react appropriately.

 #### Context